yorkulibraries/islandora/README.md

 - Bulk ingest content (using Drupal's migrate framework)
 - Administer fine grained access control
 - Index RDF metadata in a triplestore
-- Generate derivative files, such as web quality represenations.
+- Generate derivative files, such as web quality representations.
   - Currently, only image derivatives are supported (requires islandora_image), but more to come.
 - Apply bulk operations to lists of content (re-index content, regenerate derivatives, etc...)
 - And much, much more...